Tim Allen – CEO/PRESIDENT

 A Texas native, after graduating from Texas A&M University-Commerce , Tim began working with non-profits and never looked back.
 Tim served in leadership positions at First United Methodist Church, Volunteer Now, Dare to Dream Foundation, Buckner International and Children of Uganda assisting each of these with their missions to help others.

 Tim loves outdoor activities.
 He and his wife have five children ages 20-28 and six grandchildren who are his new joy in life.
-Tim serves on two nonprofit boards, President of The Nonprofit CEO Council-networking and membership organization group for North Texas Nonprofit leaders, and Development Chair for Texas Chargers—annual family conference for children and adults with Charge Syndrome.
+Tim serves on two nonprofit boards, President of The Nonprofit CEO Council-networking and membership organization group for North Texas Nonprofit leaders, and Development Chair for Texas Chargers—annual family conference for children and adults with Charge Syndrome, and member of four Tarrant County Area Chambers.

 Kathleen Duncan – CPA/Chief Financial Officer